smoochy/episeerr/README.md

 5. Save the webhook configuration

 ### Sonarr Webhook Setup

-*To enable more control of requests, like episodes*

 1. In Sonarr, go to Settings > Connect
 2. Click the + button to add a new connection